openconnect/recipes/ocserv-multihost.md

-   use-server server-vpn if vpn-app use-server server-web if web-app use-server server-web if !vpn-app !web-app
+   use-server server-vpn if vpn-app use-server server-web if web-app use-server server-vpn if !vpn-app !web-app

    option ssl-hello-chk
-   server server-vpn 127.0.0.1:4443 send-proxy-v2-ssl
+   server server-vpn 127.0.0.1:4443 send-proxy-v2
    server server-web 127.0.0.1:4444 check
 ```

-As with the example above, we enabled the use of proxy protocol
-in order for ocserv to obtain information on the session.
-That
+In order for ocserv to obtain information on the incoming session,
+we have enabled the proxy protocol in haproxy's configuration (with
-requires ocserv's configuration to contain:
+the send-proxy-v2 option).
+That requires ocserv's configuration to contain
+the following:

 ```
 listen-proxy-proto = true